A DEEP DIVE INTO THE SPRING EQUINOX AND ITS SPIRITUAL SIGNIFICANCE AROUND THE WORLD

 Nowruz is a Spring Equinox festival, also known as the Persian New Year.
 It is particularly celebrated in Iran, Central Asia, and parts of the Middle East (Gaines, 2017).
 This celebration symbolises the renewal of nature and the victory of light over darkness.
 It is common for families to deep clean their homes, set up a ceremonial table, and visit loved-ones.
 The culmination of the festival is a fire-jumping ritual which is meant to burn away negativity (Barnes, 2025).

-Holi also a Spring Equinox festival, also known as the Festival of Colours which is celebrated in India and Nepal.
-This festival also symbolises the arrival of spring the triumph of good over evil.
+Holi is also a Spring Equinox festival, also known as the Festival of Colours which is celebrated in India and Nepal.
+This festival also symbolises the arrival of spring and the triumph of good over evil.
 It is common for people to throw brightly coloured powders, dance, and enjoy food together (Barnes, 2025).

 Ostara is the Spring Equinox celebration for the Pagan and the Wiccan.
 The name Ostara comes from the Germanic goddess of dawn and fertility.
 Gaines (2017) adds the root of the goddess’ name is the same as the word ‘Easter’.
 This festival symbolised rebirth, fertility, and balance.
-It common to see eggs, rabbits, and blooming flowers used in celebration.
+It is common to see eggs, rabbits, and blooming flowers used in celebration.
 There is also a tradition of painting eggs, which shows the similarities to how Easter is celebrated in the West (Barnes, 2025).

 Higan is practiced in Japan where the equinoxes, both Spring and Autumn, is seen as a moment when the boundary between the living and the dead is the thinnest.
 This Buddhist practice is a time for reflection, gratitude and honouring ancestors.
-Many visits graveyards and tidy the tombstones and offer flowers to those they love (Barnes, 2025).
+Many people visit graveyards and tidy the tombstones and offer flowers to those they love (Barnes, 2025).

 Chichen Itza Equinox originates from the Mayan culture of Mexico.
 This celebration happens at the Mayan Pyramid of El Castillo.
 When the sun sets, both the light and the shadows align which creates an illusion of a serpent slithering down the steps of the pyramid.
 This phenomenon symbolises the return of Kukulkna who is said to bring prosperity and abundance for the upcoming spring (Barnes, 2025).
 Gaines (2017) adds that the architects who built the temple had advanced knowledge of astronomy and celestial cycles which shows the intentionality of this phenomenon.

 Shunbun no Hi is a national holiday in Japan dedicated to appreciating nature and familial bonds.
-It is common to take the day to enjoy the beauty of Spring, engage in gardening, or perhaps visiting a shrine.
+It is common to take the day to enjoy the beauty of Spring, engage in gardening, or perhaps visit a shrine.
 This holiday symbolises renewal and transition and asks people to reflect on the connection between humans and nature (Barnes, 2025).

-Nyepi the name for the Balinese New Year and is around the time of the Spring Equinox.
+Nyepi is the name for the Balinese New Year and is around the time of the Spring Equinox.
 Nyepi is a day of complete silence, meditation, and self-reflection, which is unique compared to the other Spring Equinox celebrations.
 During this day, there is no work, travel, and even entertainment.
 Before Nyepi, a parade takes place which is meant to ward off evil spirits (Barnes, 2025).

-Easter in Christianity celebrates the resurrection of Jesus Christ after his crucification.
-This holiday also takes place on the first Sunday after the Spring Equinox (Wald, 2017;Gaines, 2017).
+Easter in Christianity celebrates the resurrection of Jesus Christ after his crucifixion.
+This holiday also takes place on the first Sunday after the Spring Equinox (Wald, 2017; Gaines, 2017).

 The Spiritual Perspective

 Spiritually, the Spring Equinox is a moment to remind us to balance the light and darkness within ourselves.
 It reminds us that neutrality is an option.
 We can choose neutrality in the face of the lightness and darkness that we encounter everyday.
-Wóblewska-Cwiek (2024) explains that reaching this level of neutrality can only be achieved through our awareness, but specifically the awareness that our understanding of reality is entirely limited.
+Wóblewska-Cwiek (2024) explains that reaching this level of neutrality can only be achieved through awareness, but specifically the awareness that our understanding of reality is entirely limited.

 How is Astrology Connected?

-First, it is importance to understand that under esotericism, the archetype of the Sun represents human consciousness.
+First, it is important to understand that under esotericism, the archetype of the Sun represents human consciousness.
 While the Sun travels through each constellation of the Zodiac Wheel, our consciousness does the same.
 It is these 12 constellations that offer 12 main lessons that human consciousness must learn and master.
 You can learn these lessons by undertaking the study of astrology, but you can also find these lessons incorporated into other mediums as well.
 For instance, the 12 Labours of Hercules written by Bailey (1974).
-Wóblewska-Cwiek (2024) even argues that individuals mastering these lessons from the Zodiac allows the Soul to become free from the cycles of death and rebirth.
+Wóblewska- Cwiek (2024) even argues that individuals mastering these lessons from the Zodiac allows the Soul to become free from the cycles of death and rebirth.

 During the Spring Equinox, Pisces transitions into Aries.
 This is also a moment of death and rebirth since this moment marks the beginning of a new astrological year.
 It is Aries who calls for adventure, courage, and passion.
 It is a fire sign, but more specifically a cardinal fire sign, meaning there is an added initiation energy.
-This times encourages new beginnings, potentiality, renewed energy, and inspiration.
+Therefore, this time encourages new beginnings, potentiality, renewed energy, and inspiration.
 It is a time of awakening and rejuvenation as nature sprouts with new life (Gaines, 2017).

 The Importance of Celebration